vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 this.client.hasPreviousPage(records);
 ```
 #### TransferService - Upload Large Files
-In Cloud Director you would need to upload large files.
+In VMware Cloud Director you would need to upload large files.
 To handle this process you can use the TransferService provided by @vcd/sdk.
 ```typescript
 const fileToUpload = null;
 const uploadingProgress = new Subject<TransferProgress>();